JuiceFW/JuiceFW/README.md

   - Parsers using proxies, multithreading and API
   - Telegram bots.
 (Bot for chat, for orders, etc.) (One of https://t.me/kworkbirga )
   - Checking the proxy for operability
-  - Discord bots with DB SQlite3 support
+  - Discord bots with MySQL support
   - User bots that parse messages and videos from the channel's telegrams and forward them to any other services
   - Vkontakte page parser with telegram notification when updating.
   - VKDumper without access_token VK pages.